 - 1. Understand the basic concepts and principles of Artificial Intelligence. - 2.
 Explore evolution of AI and identify the different types of AI. - 3.
-Learn about the domains of AI, such as data science, natural language processing, and computer vision. - 4.
-Gain knowledge of cognitive computing and its role in enhancing human decision-making. - 5.
+Learn about the domains of AI, such as statistical data, natural language processing, and computer vision. - 4.
 Understand the terminologies associated with AI, including machine learning, deep learning, and reinforcement learning.